 - Well, sex can be brilliant (or good, or... just... fine) And if you want that in your life now, well, maybe now is your time.

 1. Age of consent

 Before you say, 'Yeah, yeah, I'm legal...' this is not just about your age.
 It's about both your ages, what state/territory you're in, and also about the power dynamic between you and the other person – for example, someone may feel pressured into giving consent because the other person has more ‘power’ or is in a position of authority.
-Check for the details on this.
+Check the Youth Law Australia website for the details on this.